We have a few options for practices that use telemedicine/ video calls in their practice:

 Key limitations to be aware of:

-- Screensharing, and chat (text/ typing in the video window) are not yet included, but are coming soon
+- Screensharing, and chat (text/ typing in the video window) are not yet included, but are coming soon *UPDATE: Screensharing is now available.

 - No call recording or auto-transcription built-in.
 You can record the call using third-party screen-recording software.
 But please be aware of any HIPAA and privacy considerations before doing so!